utPLSQL/utPLSQL/docs/userguide/coverage.md

 ![Coverage Details page](../images/coverage_html_details.png)

-## Coverage reporting options
+### Coverage reporting options

+There are two ways to gather code coverage.
+- You can gather coverage for a particular database schema/schemes
+- You can gather coverage on project files deployed to database as database objects (packages, functions, procedures ect.)

+Those two options are mutually exclusive and should not be mixed.
+Depending on the parameters you pass you will be using one option or the other.

+When using one of coverage reporters and no additional options are provided, coverage is gathered on a schema level.
-By default the database schema/schemes containing the tests that were executed during the run, are fully reported by coverage reporter.
+The database schema/schemes containing the tests that were executed during the run, will be reported by coverage reporter.

-All valid unit tests are excluded from the report regardless if they were invoked or not.
+All unit tests are excluded from the report regardless if they were invoked or not.
 This way the coverage report is not affected by presence of tests and contains only the tested code.

 The default behavior of coverage reporters can be altered, depending on your needs.

+### Coverage on schema

-### Including/excluding objects in coverage reports
+#### Filtering objects in coverage reports
 The most basic options are the include/exclude objects lists.
 You may specify both include and exclude objects lists to specify which objects are to be included in the report and which are to be excluded.
 Both of those options are meant to be used to narrow down the scope of unit test runs, that is broad by default.